 BS/MEd Five-year Degree in Biology and Secondary Education

-Numerous job opportunities are available for students interested in becoming science teachers in grades 6–12.
+Numerous job opportunities are available for students interested in becoming science teachers.
 In fact, in Illinois the need for science teachers is critical.

 The dual-degree program is an appealing option because it offers greater opportunities for advancement and a higher salary base for the graduate than earning licensure at the undergraduate level.
 Since completing both the BS degree and the courses for a secondary education license typically takes more than four years, undergraduate secondary education students majoring in biology are offered this opportunity to complete both degrees in this accelerated program.